newmarkdev/final-project/README.md

 ## Solution
 An MVC approach was taken for the folder structure.
 More one the frontend and backend structure and frameworks used below.

+Future feature addons:
+- convert into a PWA
+- Additional budget catagories
+-

 ## Frontend
 Built with and running React, Redux, Browser Router...